agorman/resync/README.md

 - An optional maximum time on how long each rsync command is allowed to run
 - Stores and rotates logs from each rsync invocation
 - Provides historical data on each rsync invocation
-- Send email notifications for failures and reports
+- Send email notifications for failures and sync history
+- An optional HTTP server that provides health checks

 # How does it work?